 Tantus Ringo review: huge butt plug used vaginally

 I’m a 5’0 tall, 110-pound femme who has used dildos with the circumference of a soda can.
-My enjoyment is so much more than a Napoleonic “Fuck you.
-I’ll show you”; fisting and girthy sex toys make me come uncontrollably.
-And with the Tantus Ringo and its whopping 2.35″ max girth,
+My enjoyment of huge sex toys is so much more than a Napoleonic “Fuck you.
+I’ll show you”

 UPDATE: the Oxballs Ergo Large is about the same thickness but WAY more comfortable plug to use vaginally.
 It is an absolute delight for that purpose.
 Also, I’ve gone even bigger than the Tantus Ringo with the SelfDelve Eggplant and Vixen Creations VixSkin Gambler.